FPGAwars/apio/docs/installing-apio.md

         tar -xzf apio-darwin-arm64-*-bundle.tgz

-3. Move the `apio` directory to a location of your choosing and add it to your `$PATH`.
+3. While in the `apio` directory, run the following command to test your installation:

-4. Run the following command in a **new command window** to test your installation:
+        ./apio

-        apio
+4. Move the `apio` directory to the location of your choosing and add it to your `$PATH`.

 ---